Table of Contents[Hide][Show]

 Avocados are native to South Central Mexico, with humans consuming them since around 5000 BC.
 Ease of cultivation fueled their popularity and rapid spread to other regions in South America.
 Several traditional cultures in the New World enjoyed the avocado for food including the Aztecs, Incas, and Mayans.

 The Aztecs used avocados for other purposes including a stimulant for libido as well as to benefit hair growth.
 They also spread the flesh on the face and skin as a moisturizer.
-Traditional medicinal uses included relief from diarrhea and prevention of worms and other parasites.
+Traditional medicinal uses included relief from diarrhea and the prevention of worms and other parasites.

 Judge R.B.
 Ord of Santa Barbara successfully introduced avocados to the United States in 1871 with trees from Mexico.
 Farmers primarily cultivated this crop in California, Florida, and eventually Hawaii due to the avocado tree’s need for warmth and a lack of frost.
 (1)